afniedermayer/frame_split/README.md

 # LaTeX Split Frame

-Splits a `frame` in a [LaTeX beamer presentation](https://en.wikibooks.org/wiki/LaTeX/Presentations).
+Splits a `frame` in a [LaTeX beamer presentation](https://en.wikibooks.org/wiki/LaTeX/Presentations) at the cursor position.
+Works for a split position in an `itemize` environment, an `enumerate` environment and no environment.

 ## Sublime Text 3 Plugin